dreampowder/strava_flutter/README.md

 https://github.com/BirdyF/strava_flutter/blob/master/example/lib/examples.dart

-If you have any problem and need an API not yet implemented please post an new issue
+If you have any problem or need an API not yet implemented please post an new issue

 ## Tested on:
 - Android 4.4.2 , 4.4.23
-- iOS 12.1.2
+- iOS 12.1, 12.1.2, 12.1.4

 ## Thanks